 millis (0-1000) is the delay duration in milliseconds, rounded to 10 units in range 10-100 and to 100 units in range 100-1000.

-true if the operation is successful 1
+Transfer to the second true if the operation is successful

 bool changeBaudrate (int8_t baud)

 Sets the new communication speed.
 You need to modify the baudrate of the underlying Stream object accordingly, after the function returns successfully.